 To tackle the urgent needs of nonprofit organizations that are on the front lines of the COVID-19 crisis, we needed to move fast.
-In March, the Collaborative put out the call for seasoned volunteer design professionals to join a Design SWAT Team.
-The SWAT Team was configured to work quickly, with the goal of providing implementable designs in a week's time.
+In March, the Collaborative put out the call for seasoned volunteer design professionals to join Design Assistance In Demand (A.I.D), a Team configured to work quickly, with the goal of providing implementable designs in a week's time.

 PILOT PROGRAM: SUNDAY BREAKFAST RESCUE MISSION

 Our first assignment was to help Sunday Breakfast Rescue Mission (SBRM), which houses and serves three meals a day to Philadelphia’s homeless population.
 Social distancing requirements created new challenges for how guests enter and utilize SBRM’s communal spaces.
 In addition, due to increased need, SBRM started offering “grab and go” meals that were being distributed through a window for lack of a better solution.

 A virtual kickoff meeting between the Design A.I.D.
 Team and SBRM leadership provided an opportunity for SBRM’s CEO, Jeremy Montgomery, to orient the group and provide a remote tour of the space.
 The team was tasked with addressing four issues:

 1. Social distancing concerns at the queue line to enter the building